Health Practice Management/pre-DPT (BS)

 Students may purchase their textbooks either through the bookstore or through online merchants.
 Your professor will provide the course syllabus to you prior to the start of class to allow you time to purchase the textbooks.
 Textbook information for all courses is available through the bookstore prior to the start of the course.
 Please review the contact information for the bookstore in the Office Hours document.

 Yes.
 Students are required to be actively engaged for 80% of class time, which includes all course activities (e.g., discussion boards, assignments, synchronous meetings, etc.).
 Students who fail to do so may be subject to failure of the course.
-See the Bachelor of Science in Physical Therapist Assistant Technology student manual and each individual course syllabus for specifics regarding the attendance policies.
+Please refer to each individual course syllabus for specifics regarding the attendance policies.

 You will receive information from your professor about how to submit your assignments through the Canvas learning management system.
 You may be asked to take online or web-based quizzes and exams, submit papers online, engage in group work, or prepare a portfolio of your work online.
 Your professor will notify you of all testing and assignment submission requirements.